This post contains affiliate links. Please see our disclosure policy.

 Flat lay of ingredients necessary to make sourdough sugar cookie bars.

-Add all purpose flour, baking powder, cornstarch and salt to a mixing bowl and whisk together until well combined.
+You’ll start by adding the all-purpose flour, baking powder, cornstarch and salt to a large bowl and whisk together until well combined.
 Set this aside.

-Add the egg, vanilla extract and sourdough starter to the butter and sugar mixture and beat on medium speed until well combined.
+Now, to the bowl of a stand mixer, add the butter and sugar and whisk until they are light and creamy.
+Add the egg, vanilla extract and sourdough starter to the butter mixture and whisk on medium speed until well combined.

-Now, add the wet ingredients mixture to the dry ingredient mixture and combine into a soft dough (use low speed on hand mixer or stand mixer or wooden spoon).
-Don't over mix the dough, it needs to just come together.
+I recommend swapping to the paddle attachment before adding the wet ingredients mixture to the dry ingredients and combining into a soft dough.
+Don’t over mix the dough, it needs to just come together.
+You can also just use a spatula to do this step.

 Two photos side by side showing the process of mixing the cookie dough into a soft dough and putting it into a square 9" x 9" pan using a white spatula.